Title

 A.1.
 The department of community and human services is responsible to manage and be fiscally accountable for the children, youth, and young adults division, the behavioral health and recovery division, the developmental disabilities and early childhood supports division, the adult services division, and the housing and community development division.

 2.a.
-As part of its fiscal stewardship responsibility, the department shall develop, document, implement, and adhere to best practices regarding contract management and compliance monitoring, including, but not limited to, the department's current contract compliance monitoring policy to ensure that publicly-administered moneys are being used in a manner consistent with contract terms and conditions.
+As part of its fiscal stewardship responsibility, the department shall develop, document, implement, and adhere to best practices regarding contract management and compliance monitoring, including, but not limited to, the department's current contract compliance monitoring policy, to ensure that publicly-administered moneys are being used in a manner consistent with contract terms and conditions, while concurrently engaging in supportive contracting practices and partnerships with its contract agencies.

-b.
-The department shall at least annually perform a risk assessment of its contract agencies receiving county-administered moneys and, in addition to general contract management and compliance monitoring activities, perform an in-person site visit of each contract agency at least once every three years.
+c.
+The department shall at least annually perform a risk assessment of its multiyear contract agencies receiving county-administered moneys and, in addition to general contract management and compliance monitoring activities, perform an in-person site visit of each multiyear contract agency at least once every three years.
 Site visits conducted in response to a complaint of suspected fraud, waste, or abuse of public moneys shall be prioritized by the department for scheduling and initiated as soon as possible.
+For the purposes of this section, "multiyear contract agency" means an agency whose contract with the department spans more than one calendar year in duration.

 B. The duties of the children, youth, and young adults division shall include the following: